ibm-cloud-docs/vpc/byok-about-data-encryption.md

 ### Envelope encryption
 {: #vpc-envelope-encryption-byok}

 Root keys serve as key-wrapping keys and are an important part of envelope encryption.
 With envelope encryption, root keys encrypt LUKS passphrases (also called _key encryption keys_) which, in turn, secure _data encryption keys_ (DEKs) that encrypt your data on the virtual disk.
-Figure 1 illustrates this process.

 ![Figure showing envelope encryption.](/images/envelope-encryption.png "Contextual view of envelope encryption"){: caption="Contextual view of envelope encryption" caption-side="bottom"}